Bruce Brubaker: Concepts

 Brubaker's work uses and combines Western classical music with postmodern artistic, literary, theatrical, and philosophical ideas.
-He is associated with the twenty-first century revitalization of classical music (sometimes termed "alternative classical").
+He is associated with the 21st century revitalization of classical music (sometimes termed "alternative classical").
 With over 150 million plays on Spotify, Brubaker reaches a large music audience online.
-Brubaker's recordings have been remixed by prominent electronic musicians, including Plaid, Max Cooper, Akufen, Francesco Tristano, Arandel, and others.
+Brubaker's recordings have been remixed by prominent electronic musicians, including Plaid, Max Cooper, Akufen, Francesco Tristano, Laurel Halo, Olga Bell, Arandel, and others.
 The New York Times wrote: "Few pianists approach Philip Glass's music with the level of devotion and insight that Bruce Brubaker brings to it, precisely the reason he gets so much expressivity out of it."
-He has performed at London’s Barbican Hall, the Philharmonie de Paris, New York’s David Geffen Hall, and at BOZAR in Brussels.
-He has created and performed multidisciplinary artworks at the Festival de La Roque-d'Anthéron, the Institute of Contemporary Art, Boston, Princeton's Institute for Advanced Study, the Irving S. Gilmore International Keyboard Festival, Columbia University, and at the Juilliard School.
+He has performed at London's Barbican Hall, the Philharmonie de Paris, New York's David Geffen Hall, and at BOZAR in Brussels.
+He has created and performed multidisciplinary artworks at the Festival de La Roque-d'Anthéron, the Institute of Contemporary Art, Boston, the Institute for Advanced Study in Princeton, New Jersey, the Irving S. Gilmore International Keyboard Festival, Columbia University, and at the Juilliard School.
+Brubaker is an advisor to Yamaha's artificial intelligence project, "Dear Glenn".

 Brubaker has published articles about music and semiotics, and performance as research.
-He advocates the treatment of written music as "text".
+His blog, "PianoMorphosis", appears at ArtsJournal.com.
+Brubaker advocates the treatment of written music as "text".
 He has sometimes performed and recorded new music without the direct input of the composer.
 Brubaker has said: "The piano is a tool that can be used in different ways.
 Classical music can be taken as material for new art."
 Brubaker has argued that technology is returning music to a pre-composer condition, and equalizing or blurring the roles of listener, performer, and composer.
-In a conversation with Philip Glass in Princeton, Brubaker referred to "the demise of the composer".
+In a conversation with Philip Glass at Princeton, Brubaker referred to "the demise of the composer".
 Brubaker said: "Now, it's becoming a little less clear who creates a work, who plays the work, and who listens to the work.
 Those roles used to seem to be so clear – you know, Beethoven wrote it, Brendel played it, and the audience at Carnegie heard it.
 But I don't think that quite works anymore."